malikvashmeh/Email-reply-generator/README.md

 - Open the Streamlit app in your browser (usually at http://localhost:8501)
 - Enter the email subject, received email, your role, and preferred tone
 - Click "Generate Reply" to get an AI-generated response

+## Notes
+- The backend uses the Gemini model: `models/gemini-2.5-pro` for best results.
+- If you get a 500 error from the frontend, make sure your backend is running and your Google API key is valid.

 ---